d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   is called with a prefix argument (`C-u C-c C-c'), it prompts for the goal.

-  It is also possible to signal top-levels from the `sweep' Top-level Menu buffer with the command `sweeprolog-top-level-menu-signal' with point at the entry corresponding to the wanted top-level (see The Top-level Menu buffer).
+  It is also possible to signal top-levels from the Sweep Top-level Menu buffer with the command `sweeprolog-top-level-menu-signal' with point at the entry corresponding to the wanted top-level (see The Top-level Menu buffer).

   For more information about interrupting threads in SWI-Prolog, see [Signaling threads in the SWI-Prolog manual].